-Dr Salil Karkhanis is a leading Consultant Interventional Radiologist based in Birmingham, U.K, practising both in NHS and private practice.
+I am a Consultant Interventional Radiologist based in Birmingham, U.K, practising both in NHS and private practice.

-After graduating from the prestigious Armed Forces Medical College in India, Dr Karkhanis completed his radiology training in the West Midlands.
-His subspecialist training was in interventional radiology, followed by a fellowship focussed on liver interventions, at the world renowned Queen Elizabeth Hospital here in Birmingham.
-During this time, he acquired skills in basic and advanced techniques in interventional radiology, with a special focus on liver interventions and intervention oncology.
+After graduating from the prestigious Armed Forces Medical College in India, I completed my radiology training in the West Midlands.
+My subspecialist training was in interventional radiology, followed by a fellowship focussed on liver interventions, at the world renowned Queen Elizabeth Hospital here in Birmingham.
+During this time, I acquired skills in basic and advanced techniques in interventional radiology, with a special focus on liver interventions and intervention oncology.

-Dr Karkhanis works as Consultant Interventional Radiologist at the Queen Elizabeth Hospital in Birmingham, which is one of Europe's leading medical and transplant centres, since 2016.
-He performs interventional radiology procedures with a special interest in cancers of liver, kidneys and neuroendocrine disease.
-His practice also involves reporting specialized imaging (ultrasound/ CT/ MRI) in these pathologies.
+In 2016, I joined as a Consultant Interventional Radiologist at the Queen Elizabeth Hospital in Birmingham, which is one of Europe's leading medical and transplant centres.
+I perform interventional radiology procedures with a special interest in cancers of liver, kidneys and neuroendocrine disease.
+My practice also involves reporting specialized imaging (ultrasound/ CT/ MRI) in these pathologies.

-Dr Karkhanis is actively involved in research and has published many papers in my field of interest.
-He has a personal interest in teaching and am a faculty on many courses related to interventional radiology and the Royal College of Radiologists' fellowship examination.
-He is currently the Lead for Simulation Training for West Midlands Radiology Training Scheme.
+As a result of my passion for research I have published many papers in my field of interest.
+I have a personal interest in teaching and am a faculty on many courses related to interventional radiology and the Royal College of Radiologists' fellowship examination.

-He is actively involved in various management roles including being the regional chair of the British Institute of Radiology (BIR) and Committee member of the British Society of Intervention Radiology (BSIR).
+I am actively involved in various management roles including being the Clinical Service Lead for Interventional Radiology at Queen Elizabeth Hospital and Committee member of the British Society of Intervention Radiology (BSIR).

-Dr Salil Karkhanis is actively involved in research and has published extensively in peer-reviewed journals in his areas of expertise.
+I am actively involved in research and have published extensively in peer-reviewed journals in my areas of expertise.
 A brief list of relevant publications are as follows-

 1. The potential of PIVKA-II as a treatment response biomarker in hepatocellular carcinoma: a prospective United Kingdom cohort study.
 Oncotarget 2021 epub ahead of print